Clubjudge/hari/README.md

 end
 ```

-You can have a set with `friends_ids` in Redis for each user doing:
+You can create a **set** to store the user relation with his friends:

 ```ruby
 user = User.new(20)